St. Clairsville, Ohio: Attractions and economy

+Arts and culture

 The main shopping district is centered on the Ohio Valley Mall, which opened in 1978.

 Another popular location in St. Clairsville is a bicycle path that runs approximately 2.5 mi from the entrance to the Saginaw Mine to the Junior Sports complex.
 The Bike Path features a gazebo, two nature trails, two tunnels, a Wheeling & Lake Erie original railroad bridge, and countless scouts projects.
 The National Road Bikeway in St. Clairsville is the only bike trail in Ohio with a rail tunnel.

-The city owns and intends to redevelop the Clarendon Hotel.
-Built in 1890, it lies along the National Road, a National Scenic Byway.